 - Finally, restart your PC.
 Then, launch your VPN application and connect to a specific server.
 Then, go back to your smart TV and connect to the wireless network you’ve just created.
 Click on its name, provide the password, and that’s it.
 From this moment on, your TV’s wireless connection will use your computer’s VPN connection.

-An important prerequisite here is to create an L2TP/IPSec VPN connection on your macOS (which is done manually via System Preferences).
+An important prerequisite here is to create an L2TP/IPSec VPN connection in macOS (which is done manually, via System Preferences).
 Once done, here’s how to share your VPN connection over Wi-Fi with your smart TV.

 - Go to System Preferences > Sharing.
-Take a look at the left side of this window and click on “Internet Sharing.”
+Take a look at the left side of this window and make sure to click on “Internet Sharing.”

 - You will see a dropdown menu next to “Share your connection from.”
 You need to select your VPN connection here (the one you’ve added manually to your macOS).
 Then, select “Wi-Fi” from the list next to “To computers using.”

-- Finally, make sure to enable Internet sharing by clicking on the box next to “Internet Sharing” label on the left.
-Confirm your decision and macOS will let you know if you’re actively sharing this new Wi-Fi network.
+- Finally, make sure to enable Internet sharing by clicking on the box next to “Internet Sharing” on the left.
+Confirm your decision.
 Also, it’s a good idea to go to System Preferences > Networks and see if your VPN connection is active there.
 It means that your VPN connection should be active in the background, and your Internet sharing should be active as well.

 - Finally, feel free to connect to the network you’ve just created.
 Go back to your smart TV and connect.
 From this moment on, your smart TV will use your Mac’s VPN connection.

-Don’t forget that your Mac needs to be powered.
+Don’t forget that your Mac needs to be turned on.
 And also, your VPN connection should be running in the background.
 This will allow you to keep the Internet alive for your smart TV while streaming movies and TV shows.

-Method #3: Use a Dedicated Media Streaming Device
+Method #3: Set Up a VPN on Smart TV By Using a Dedicated Media Streaming Device

-Those looking to set up a VPN for smart TV have another, highly exciting option.
+Those looking to set up a VPN on a smart TV have another highly exciting option.
 Using a dedicated media streaming device allows you to expand your smart TV’s functionality in a big way.
 And as a bonus, plenty of those devices support and run VPNs natively.
 So, let’s take a closer look at what that means.

 Lastly, no matter which device you pick, you’ll need a reliable and capable VPN service.
 Without any doubt, your first pick should be ExpressVPN.
 To see other options, here are the best VPNs for Android, Amazon’s FireOS, and Apple TV media streamers.

-Good to Know: The following method will explain how to use your smartphone or tablet as your VPN hub, and then cast your media to your large-screen TV.
+The following method will explain how to use your smartphone or tablet as your VPN hub and then cast your media to your large-screen TV.
 Aside from getting a VPN subscription, no other expenses are required.

-So, this would be the end of our guide on setting up a VPN on smart TVs.
+So, this would be the end of our guide on how to set up a VPN on a smart TV.
 In case of any questions or doubts, make sure to let us know by posting a comment below.
 We’ll do our best to respond promptly.
 And of course, enjoy using VPNs and streaming media!